Heavy-tailed max-linear structural equation models in networks with hidden nodes

 \section{Conclusions}

-We make the realistic assumption that not all nodes of an underlying RMLM supported on a DAG are observed, so the observed node variables may not form a RMLM.
-Despite this we have seen that it may be possible to disregard hidden nodes, and in particular hidden confounders, in regularly varying RMLMs; we have given necessary and sufficient conditions for this.
-A key aspect is the construction of a RMLM based on max-weighted paths between pairs of node variables by estimating scalings and extreme dependence measures between pairs of transformed observations.
-The estimators are shown to be consistent and asymptotically normally distributed.
-A new algorithm that outputs the pairs of nodes that can be modelled by reduced RMLMs is {studied by simulation} and then applied to nutrition intake data.
+Under the realistic assumption that certain nodes of an RMLM supported on a DAG may be unobserved, we have given necessary and sufficient conditions for modelling a reduced RMLM and a graphical algorithm to construct RMLMs for of a (sub)set of the observed nodes.
+The relation of max-weighted paths between pairs of nodes and the extremal dependence measure of transformed observations is crucial in constructing such reduced models for regularly varying RMLMs.
+We also provide a statistical algorithm to find pairs of nodes (and larger sets of nodes) that can be modelled by regularly varying RMLMs, study it by simulation and apply it to nutrition intake data.
+A new functional CLT shows that the estimators of the extremal dependence measure are consistent and asymptotically normally distributed.